qos-ch/logback/CONTRIBUTING.md

      and indicate the appropriate JIRA key.

  **P5.** Pull-requests MUST NOT contain intermediate commits (e.g., bug fixes to
-     your own patch, refactoring your own patch), which should be [squashed and then force-pushed to your branch](https://github.com/edx/edx-platform/wiki/How-to-Rebase-a-Pull-Request).
+     your own patch, refactoring of your own patch), which should be [squashed and then force-pushed to your branch](https://github.com/edx/edx-platform/wiki/How-to-Rebase-a-Pull-Request).
      Fewer commits are better.

- **P6.** Unit tests MUST be included for behavioral changes or new features.
+ **P6.** Unit tests MUST be included for behavioral changes (especially bug fixes) or new features.

  **P7.** Pull-requests MUST include an update in the release notes that clearly
      describe your changes and the appropriate JIRA key.
 This will likely